How to stay connected with friends after high school

-After high school, life gets busy.
-Sometimes you lose contact with people you once saw 5 times a week.
+Staying connected with friends after high school can be challenging.
+Life gets busy and sometimes you lose contact with people you once saw 5 times a week.

 Your friends may wind up at a different university, study a different degree, move away, or choose a different path.
 Whatever the case, it can be hard to know how to keep in touch with friends without structured school days guiding you to see each other.

 One key thing to remember is that friendships take effort sometimes, and that’s alright.
 If you’re willing to put in a little extra work to stay in touch with the people who mean the most to you, that’s a good start.

 But it doesn’t have to be all matching schedules, figuring out time differences and travelling long distances.
 We’ve compiled a list of fun ways to keep in touch with friends after high school, plus a few tips for keeping your besties close.

 Connecting via social media

 If you’ve heard it once, you’ve heard it a million times – these days, we’re more connected than ever.
 Social media can unite people from halfway across the globe with a touch of a button, making it easier to chat with friends or just keep up to date on their lives from afar.